apluslms/radar/tokenizer/README.md

 Adding a tokenizer for some language `lang` requires at least these steps:
 * Implement a module `lang.py`, containing a function `tokenize` conforming to the above specifications.
 * Append a pair `("lang", "Display name for language")` to `radar.settings.TOKENIZER_CHOICES`.
-* Add the key `"lang"` to `radar.settings.TOKENIZERS`, define the tokenizer function, and a separator string.
+* Add the key `"lang"` to `radar.settings.TOKENIZERS`, define the tokenizer function, e.g. `tokenizer.lang.tokenize`, and a separator string.
 The separator string is prepended to each source code and `%s` is replaced with the filename, from where the tokenized source code originated from (e.g. an exercise submission).